namontec/OneDrivePain/README.md

 # OneDrivePain
-Find path names with length more than 260
+Find path names with length more than 430 (max path length in OneDrive)

 ## Usage